aadelaa11/LegalToolkit/README.md

     - ✅ Offer Payment Plan
     - ❌ Suggest Mediation
     - ✅ Demand full payment
-5. Click Run Predictive Legal Analysis (May take 1-2 minutes to generate)
+5. Click Run Predictive Legal Analysis (May take 1-2 minutes to generate) – 'Download .docx'
-6. Generate Letter of Demand Document – download .docx
+6. Generate Letter of Demand Document – 'Download .docx'
 7. Ask the AI a legal question on the matter:
     - "What happens if the debtor ignores the demand letter or is bankrupt?"
 8. Scroll to “Response Deadline Calculator”